steve1515/time-signal/README.md

 * Clock frequencies are automatically read from kernel interface and not hard-coded.
 * Code has been cleaned up and restructured to use pthreads.
 * Make file can now install time-signal on to system so that it starts up automatically on boot.
+* Ability to run on a programmed schedule has been added.
 * A time offset feature has been added.
 * An option to set any carrier frequency has been added.
 * Long-style options have been added.